katerinanavab/webdocs/docs/unit01/notes102.md

 ---
 ## Links and Images

 Links are one of the key features of HTML.
 They allow us to link to other HTML pages on the web.
-In fact, this is why it's called the web.
-In this lesson, we will learn how to create links and add some visual flair to our websites by embedding images.
+In fact, this is why it was named the "web" 🕸️.
+In this lesson, we will learn how to create links and add some visual flair to our websites by embedding images:

-### Learning Objectives

 - How to create links to pages on other websites on the internet.
 - How to create links to other pages on your own websites.
 - The difference between absolute and relative links.
 - How to display an image on a webpage using HTML.

-### Preparation
+### SETUP

 To get some practice using links and images throughout this lesson we need an HTML project to work with.